aadomn/gift/README.md

 For each algorithm, one can find:

-- `opt32`: 32-bit oriented C implementation
+- `opt32`: 32-bit word oriented C implementation
 - `armcortexm`: ARM assembly implementation for Cortex-M processors

 # Interface